 Roof Surface Preparation

-Once the surface has been properly prepared for SPF application, the “A" and “B" components (isocyanate and polyol resin) are pumped from separate 55 gallon drums, into a specially designed proportioning machine.
+Once the surface has been properly prepared for SPF application, the “A” and “B” components (isocyanate and polyol resin) are pumped from separate 55-gallon drums, into a specially designed proportioning machine.
 The materials are heated to a specific process temperature and proportioned to the correct ratio.
-The two liquid materials are kept separate until they pass through the machine, through the heated hoses and out to gun, where they are finally mixed and sprayed onto the substrate.
+The two liquid materials are kept separate until they pass through the machine, through the heated hoses, and out to the gun, where they are finally mixed and sprayed onto the substrate.
 The SPF is applied to a specific thickness defined by the specification.
-SPF is typically applied in ½ inch to 1-inch layers, or “passes.”
+SPF is typically applied in ½-inch to 1-inch layers, or “passes.”
 Roof specifications or sloping designs that require more foam are applied in multiple passes.
 The SPF is sprayed down as a liquid, quickly rises in seconds, and can be walked on in minutes.

 Proper weather planning is also a must.
 Although there are many systems available to meet the various climate conditions, like most other roof systems, SPF cannot be applied onto a wet or damp substrate, or adhesion will be jeopardized and the potential for failure is almost definite.
 Be sure to check your weather forecast for rain before starting the job.